JackBen2019/Jack-Bennett-Data-Centric-Development-Milestone-Project/README.md

 # Jack Bennett Cookbook

-This website's sole purpose is to provide a platform for those looking to find a new recipe to cook.
-It also allows people to upload their own recipes for others to use, as well as providing the reader with some handy cooking tips.
+This website's sole purpose is to provide a platform for those looking to find a new recipe to cook and provide the reader with some helpful cooking tips.
+It also allows people to upload their own recipes, which can automatically be seen by anyone browsing the website.

 ## UX

+The target audience for this website is those who are interested in cooking, or want to learn more about it.

+I have ensured this website is user friendly for all users, regardless of their device.
+The webpages have been structured so that they will be responsive on any device that you choose to use.

+The wireframes for each page on this website have been added into the GitHib files.

 **User Stories**

+Speaking with some people who were already interested in cooking, I asked them what they would like for my website to provide them.
+They said:

+1. "As a visitor to a cooking website, I would expect to see a range of recipes that doesn't discriminate.
+I would expect the recipes to range from vegetarian, meat based and even some desert/snack type recipes."
+2. "I would expect recipes to be on the website, but as someone who is always looking to get better at cooking, I woudld also like to see some cooking advice/tips"

 ## Features

+There are a range of features available on my website that could assist the user in one way or another.
+These have been listed below:

+1. **Searh Bar** - A search bar with some pre-populated recipe options has been added to the 'Recipes' page.
+2. **Upload a Recipe Form** - A form which allows the user to upload a recipe, which is then added to a 'Community Recipes' page for all website users to see.
+3. **Contact Form** - A contact form has been added just above the footer so that people who want to get in contact have the option to do so.
+4. **Countdown Timer** - A countdown timer has been added to show people how long is left until the next recipe of the month.

 **Technologies Used**